MMASB10/Code-Challenge/README.md

 #### By *Muhammad Mahrus Bakhshuwein*

 ## Description
-Compulsory assignment using Javascript for 3 different problems
+Student Grade Generator and Speed Detector using HTML and Javascript

 ## Installation
 You use git clone to be able to download the documents in the GitHub